 Step 4: Do Some Serious Homework

 Here’s where the rubber meets the road.
 Financing is complex, so you’ll need both patience and persistence as you evaluate and narrow your options.
-Eliminate what’s irrelvant and stick to what is the most natural fit for your business goals.
+Eliminate what’s irrelevant and stick to what is the most natural fit for your business goals.
 We’ll help with some of this homework in the latter half of this e-book.

 Using the same example as above, if you’re a fledgling fashionista trying to bring your designs to market, it would be appropriate to enter a competition.
-With a little research you might find competitions created by fashion mavens (Tory Burch or Eileen Fisher) or competitions specific to designers (GirlBoss Foundation).
-It wouldn’t be wise to apply for a government grant since after researching you’ll realize the government never awards grants to businesses like yours.
+With a little research, you might find competitions created by fashion mavens (Tory Burch or Eileen Fisher) or competitions specific to designers (GirlBoss Foundation).
+It wouldn’t be wise to apply for a government grant since after researching you’ll realise the government never awards grants to businesses like yours.
 Do your homework to avoid wasting time pursuing irrelevant sources of funding.